8 Best Freshservice Connectors for IT Service Management

 What’s the difference between Freshservice Connector Apps and third-party connectors?

 Freshservice Connector Apps are official pre-built integrations from Freshworks available exclusively for Pro and Enterprise plan customers.
 They offer out-of-the-box recipes with official support but moderate customization.
-Third-party connectors like Exalate provide more flexibility, support broader integration scenarios, and work independently of your Freshservice plan tier.
+Third-party connectors like Exalate provide more flexibility, support broader integration scenarios (including cross-company sync), and work independently of your Freshservice plan tier.

 Which Freshservice connector is best for Jira integration?

+It depends on your complexity.
 For standard workflows with quick setup, use Freshservice Connector Apps (if you have Pro/Enterprise) or Zapier for simple automations.
-For complex enterprise scenarios requiring custom field mappings and advanced logic, Exalate offers the most control through script-based configuration.
+For enterprise scenarios requiring custom field mappings, bidirectional sync, and advanced transformation logic, Exalate offers the most control through Groovy-based scripting with Aida assisting the configuration process.

 How much do Freshservice connectors cost?

-Yes, you can use Exalate to sync file attachments bidirectionally between Freshservice and connected platforms, handle inline attachments like images embedded within comments, sync Freshservice notes with corresponding comment fields in other systems, and preserve rich text formatting during the sync process.
-You can also configure which types of comments sync and apply transformation rules to handle formatting differences between platforms.
+Yes.
+Exalate syncs file attachments bidirectionally between Freshservice and connected platforms, handles inline attachments like images embedded within comments, syncs Freshservice notes with corresponding comment fields in other systems, and preserves rich text formatting during the sync process.
+You can also configure which types of comments sync (public only, private only, or both) and apply transformation rules to handle formatting differences between platforms.

 What’s the difference between one-way and two-way sync?

 One-way sync sends data in a single direction (like Freshservice to Jira only), useful when one system is the source of truth.
-Two-way sync updates both systems bidirectionally—changes in either system reflect in the other.
+Two-way sync updates both systems bidirectionally, so changes in either system are reflected in the other.
 Two-way sync is more complex and requires conflict resolution rules for simultaneous updates.
-Choose based on your workflow: one-way for reporting or escalation, two-way for collaborative work across teams.
+Choose one-way for reporting or escalation, and two-way for collaborative work across teams.

-Yes, Exalate supports data migration beyond ongoing sync.
-The platform can handle bulk transfers of historical data, including incidents, service requests, comments, attachments, and custom fields.
-Exalate’s script-based approach gives you control over how historical data is transformed and mapped during migration.
-For large-scale migrations, their Enterprise plan includes dedicated customer success managers and integration engineers to assist with planning and execution.
+Yes.
+Exalate supports data migration beyond ongoing sync.
+The platform handles transfers of historical data, including incidents, service requests, comments, attachments, and custom fields.
+Exalate’s scripting engine gives you control over how historical data is transformed and mapped during migration.
+For large-scale migrations, the Enterprise plan includes dedicated customer success managers and integration engineers to assist with planning and execution.

 Recommended Reading: